 Conclusion:

-Achieving SDG 12 on a global scale requires concerted efforts across nations, with both developed and developing countries playing pivotal roles.
-Globally, countries like Germany and Japan lead with advanced circular economy models and resource-efficient technologies, while Costa Rica and Sweden demonstrate the effectiveness of sustainable agriculture and eco-friendly waste management.
-In Pakistan, initiatives like the plastic ban in Islamabad, the Better Cotton Initiative, and the Lahore Waste Management Company highlight significant strides toward promoting responsible consumption and production.
-Although challenges persist in scaling up these practices, the combination of innovative policies, corporate responsibility, and public engagement, both globally and locally, shows great potential in reducing environmental impacts and achieving a more sustainable future for all.
+Achieving SDG 12 globally demands collaboration among all nations, where both developed and developing countries share responsibility.
+Nations such as Germany and Japan excel through circular economy models and resource-efficient technologies, while Costa Rica and Sweden exemplify sustainable agriculture and eco-friendly waste management.
+In Pakistan, initiatives like the plastic ban in Islamabad, the Better Cotton Initiative, and the Lahore Waste Management Company’s programs showcase steady progress toward responsible consumption and production.
+Despite challenges in expanding these efforts, the synergy of policy innovation, corporate accountability, and public participation—both globally and locally—offers strong hope for reducing environmental degradation and building a sustainable, resource-efficient future for all.